-- Try a Remarketing campaign: I recently wrote a post on the success we’ve seen with Remarketing campaigns around our office.
+I wrote a post on the success we’ve seen with Remarketing campaigns around our office.
 If you’ve got the budget to advertise on the Display Network, or maybe you already are but haven’t tried Remarketing, I couldn’t recommend it more.
 I currently have a Remarketing campaign that is the fourth-highest converting campaign this month with the lowest CPL of any active campaign in the account – currently sitting more than $10.00 below CPL goal.

-- Analyze Geographic performance: Run a report from the dimensions tab and analyze campaign performance according to geographic area.
+Run a report from the Predefined Reports tab and analyze campaign performance according to the geographic area.
 This is especially valuable if you have your campaigns split out according to geo-targeting.
 You might find areas you can exclude that have historically spent without converting or have been converting at a CPL too high above your goal.

 I hope you’ve found some gems in this list that you maybe hadn’t thought of or tried yet!

 Post originally published in October 2011 and updated by Diane Chelius.